lorrainea/BDA-index/README.md

 Installation
 -----------
-To install and compile BDA-index_I or BDA-index_II, read the INSTALL file within the BDA-index_I or BDA-index_II folders.
+To compile BDA-index_I or BDA-index_II, read the INSTALL file within the BDA-index_I or BDA-index_II folders.

 How to use
 ----------